 - Conservation area for endangered grassland ecosystem

-The name sntsk‘il’ntən (sinch-KEEL-en-tin) comes from the sylix language and translates to “the place where arrowheads/flint is found”.
-Over the past one hundred years Black Mountain has been used as a forest fire lookout, a ski hill called the Ski Bowl and for cattle grazing.
+The name sntsk‘il’ntən (sins – te – KEEL – ten) comes from the sylix language and translates to “the place where arrowheads/flint is found.”
+Over the past hundred years, Black Mountain has been used as a forest fire lookout, a ski hill called the Ski Bowl, and for cattle grazing.

 Black Mountain / sntsk‘il’ntən Regional Park is located north of Highway 33.
 Park access points will be developed in the Park Management Plan.

-The Friends of Black Mountain / sntsk‘il’ntən Society is a advocate for public stewardship of these protected lands.
-The Society promotes conservation and informed and responsible public use of the new regional park area.
+The Friends of Black Mountain / sntsk‘il’ntən Society is an advocate for public stewardship of these protected lands.
+The Society promotes conservation and informed, responsible use.

 For more information about the Society please visit www.friendsofblackmountain.com.